Optometry for Special Populations PG (10329.1)

 The final mark for this unit will be calculated by an accumulation of marks from each assessment item.
 To achieve a passing grade or higher in this unit, students must:

-- Participate in all Practical, Laboratory and Lecture sessions and Quizzes;
+- Participate in all Practical, Workshop, Laboratory and Guest Lecture sessions;

-- Achieve a mark of at least 50% in the final exam;
+- Achieve a mark of at least 50% in the final theory exam;

-- Achieve a mark of at least 50% in the practical lab components/practical assessment (Quiz, assignment, assessment) of EACH module; and
+- Achieve a mark of at least 50% in the final practical assessment; and

 Students have a responsibility to uphold University standards on ethical scholarship.
 Good scholarship involves building on the work of others and use of others' work must be acknowledged with proper attribution made.
 Cheating, plagiarism, and falsification of data are dishonest practices that contravene academic values.
 Refer to the University's Student Charter for more information.